jack4hughes/cv/README.md

 graph TB
 	markdown[markdown file]
 	pdf[CV PDF]
-	HTML[HTML snippet]
-	webpage
+	Typst_converter(Typst Converter)
+	Typst_document(Typst Document)
+	Typst_compiler(Typst Compiler)
+	HTML_converter(HTML Converter)
+	HTML_template[HTML Template - Jinja]
+	Flask(Flask backend)
+	Webpage

-	markdown -- HTML converter --> HTML --  flask --> webpage
+	markdown --> HTML_converter -->  HTML_template --> Flask --> Webpage
-	markdown -- Typst converter --> typst[Typst markdown] -- typst compiler --> pdf
+	markdown --> Typst_converter -->  Typst_document --> Typst_compiler --> pdf
 ```

 ## Requirements:

-To run this, you'll need Python 3.8 or newer, the re Python library, Pandoc and the Typst compiler installed.
+To run this, you'll need Python 3.8 or newer, the [`re`](https://docs.python.org/3/library/re.html) Python library (which handles regular expressions), [Pandoc](https://pandoc.org/), and the [Typst](https://typst.app/) compiler installed.

 ### Using this with your own CV:

-You'll need to copy the entire repository and install all requirements.
-Once this is done, call `python3 convert.py` and your code will run!
-This will generate an HTML snippet and a Typst markdown file (at the moment, just a Typst markdown file, HTML conversion is coming soon!).
-To compile the Typst file, just run `typst compile <FILENAME>.
-This will convert your typst file to a PDF.
+Currently, this isn't easy to use with your CV.
+I'm working on changing this, but it's not a high-priority item (I have to apply for jobs, and my details don't change much).
+If you want to use it anyway, go ahead!
+You can change the personal details included in the  `typst_files/header.typ` section of this document (the address field is the most obvious thing to change), and use the `cv_copy.md` file to change the copy of your CV.

+Once you are done editing, you can compile, make sure you have installed all the requirements you need, and then run `python3 convert.py`.
+This will convert the document, compile a PDF and save it